joelparkerhenderson/social-network-plan/README.md

 We believe that to be successful, the best path is to create the simplest-possible social network that people will actually use.
 This is a minimum viable product (MVP).

-### Capabilities
+### Yes

-In scope:
+Capabilities that we believe must be in scope:
 * Join: sign up, sign in, sign out, manage your own data, delete account
 * Post: e.g. title, text, link, image
 * Wall: e.g. profile page, news feed, timeline, calendar
 * Item: e.g. person, place, event, organization

-Maybe in scope:
+### Maybe

+Capabilities that we like, yet don't know if they must be in scope:
 * Vote: e.g. like, love, star, upvote, downvote, flag
 * Blob: e.g. photo, video, audio, document
 * Team: e.g. group, circle, room, forum, channel

+### No

-Defer to future scope:
+Capabilities that we want to defer to future scope:
 * Chat
 * Notifications
 * Mobile apps